A practical Zendesk API tutorial for beginners

 Expert Verified

-You’re looking at your Zendesk dashboard and a thought pops into your head: "This could be better."
+You’re looking at your Zendesk dashboard and a thought pops into your head: "This could be even more efficient."
 Maybe you wish a ticket would automatically pop up when a server goes down.
-Or you want to pull a specific report that Zendesk just doesn't offer.
+Or you want to pull a specific report that perfectly fits your unique business needs.
 Or maybe you need to sync customer info with your own internal tools.

-This guide will give you a straightforward look at what the Zendesk API is, what you can actually do with it, and help you figure out if building a custom solution is the right move.
-You might just find out there’s a much faster, no-code way to get what you need.
+While building a custom solution with the API is a professional undertaking, it's helpful to understand the resources involved, such as developer time and ongoing maintenance.
+This guide will give you a straightforward look at what the Zendesk API is, what you can actually do with it, and help you figure out how to best utilize it for your team.
+You might even find that combining the API with a no-code tool is the most efficient way to get what you need.

 What is the Zendesk API?